tmtmtmtm/voteit-api/README.md

     python voteit/manage.py loadparties <filename>
     python voteit/manage.py loadmotions <filename>

-These do bulk imports, and so will not replace or ignore pre-existing records, but issue an error.
+It is presumed that your normal usage is 'append only' — i.e. that historic data will not change — you will simply be adding new data.
+As such these do bulk imports, and so will not replace or ignore pre-existing records, but issue an error if clashes are detected.

+If you do need to change historic data, you can either write your own code to do that, or simply delete and recreate any data set (for the average Parliament, a complete `people.json` file will reload in a few seconds)

 To clean out existing data first you can run: